Computing longest palindromic substring after single-character or block-wise edits: Algorithm for -ELPS

-See Figure~\ref{fig:longest_extension_block} for a concrete example of Lemma~\ref{lem:batched_extension}.
 It follows from Lemma~\ref{lem:batched_extension} that it suffices to consider only three maximal palindromes from each group (i.e. each arithmetic progression).
-Then using Lemma~\ref{lem:efficient_batched_extension}, one can compute the longest maximal palindrome that gets extended in $O(\ell + \log n)$ time, and this is exactly how the algorithm from our previous paper~\cite{Funakoshi_CPM2018} works.
+Then using Lemma~\ref{lem:efficient_batched_extension}, one can compute the longest maximal palindrome that gets extended in $O(\ell + \log n)$ time.